Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 That was a bit of a risk, Daar knew; Nofl had every motivation to ask for more than he needed.
 But, well: Yulna had been right.
 Building trust meant taking a risk, because you couldn’t trust if there weren’t the possibility of betrayal.

-"Well...funds, of course.
+"Well... funds, of course.
 I think the Directorate will take care of that.
 I *might* be helped by some broader genetic samples…"

 "From who?"

 "Well… Males like you."

 Of course.
 Daar used to *revel* in the idea that he was the most finest thread from a *very* fine cloth, but he was beginning to understand a bit of the discomfort the Humans sometimes had about the notion.
-It wasn’t...nice.
+It wasn’t... nice.
 The idea that there wasn’t anything better was sorta insulting in a way.
 Worse for him, he knew he *and his entire people* weren’t completely to credit for their abilities, either.
-He was the best of the best...but how much of that was *him?* How much did he owe it to his own hard work?
+He was the best of the best... but how much of that was *him?* How much did he owe it to his own hard work?
 How much to his ancestors striving to be better?

 How much to the whims of sapient malware?